hy-ng/HComp-web/submit.md

 ## Important Dates
 ### All times are midnight [AoE](https://time.is/Anywhere_on_Earth)
-- June 24, 2022: Abstract submission (required to submit a full paper)
+- June 2, 2023: Abstract submission (required to submit a full paper)
-- July 1, 2022: Full papers due
+- June 9, 2023: Full papers due
-- August 15, 2022: Notification of acceptance
+- TBD: Notification of acceptance
-- August 29, 2022: Final camera-ready papers due
+- TBD: Final camera-ready papers due
-- November 6-10, 2022: HCOMP 2022 Online
+- November 6-10, 2023: HCOMP 2023 Delft University of Technology

 ## Submission

 Authors are invited to submit papers of up to 10 pages, plus any number of additional pages containing references only.

-Papers must be formatted in AAAI two-column, camera-ready style; please refer to the [AAAI 2022 Author Kit](https://www.aaai.org/Publications/Templates/AuthorKit22.zip) for details.
+Papers must be formatted in AAAI two-column, camera-ready style; please refer to the [AAAI 2023 Author Kit](https://www.aaai.org/Publications/Templates/AuthorKit23.zip) for details.
 The AAAI copyright block is not required on submissions but must be included on final accepted versions.

-Electronic abstract and paper submission through the [HCOMP-22 EasyChair paper submission site](https://easychair.org/conferences/?conf=hcomp22) is required on or before the deadlines listed above.
+Electronic abstract and paper submission through the [HCOMP-23 EasyChair paper submission site](https://easychair.org/conferences/?conf=hcomp23) is required on or before the deadlines listed above.
 We cannot accept submissions by e-mail or fax.
 Authors will receive confirmation of receipt of their abstracts or papers, including an ID number, shortly after submission.
 HCOMP will contact authors again only if problems are encountered with papers.
-Inquiries regarding paper receipts must be made no later than July 1, 2022.
+Inquiries regarding paper receipts must be made no later than June 9, 2023.

 All papers must be anonymized (include no information identifying the authors or their institutions) for double-blind peer-review.
 To ensure fairness, authors should declare any conflicts-of-interest with PC members by selecting the “Declare Conflicts” link on the upper-right of your EasyChair submission page.